Supreme Court Swearing-In Ceremony

-KU Law alumni will gather in Washington, D.C., to become members of the Bar of the Supreme Court of the United States in open court on June 13, 2016.
-This memorable experience is available for up to 25 KU Law alumni, and a few spots still remain.
+KU Law alumni will gather in Washington, D.C., to become members of the Bar of the Supreme Court of the United States in open court on June 7, 2021.
+This memorable experience is available for up to 25 KU Law alumni.

 Applicants must be a member of a state bar association and in good standing for at least three years.

 Applications for the June 2021 ceremony will open in late fall of 2020.
 Please check back for additional details at that time.

 Participating alumni will be responsible for their own transportation and accommodations, plus a $100 participation fee, which will include two receptions and breakfast.
 Each participant is allowed one guest inside the courtroom.
 Forms and instructions for admission are located on the U.S. Supreme Court website.

 The application requires two sponsors who are members of the Supreme Court bar.
 If you don’t know any members who can sponsor you, don't worry.
 A number of KU Law faculty are members of the Supreme Court Bar, including Professors Lucas, McAllister, Mulligan and Valdez.
 Any of them will be both pleased and proud to sign your application as a sponsor.

 Professor Stephen McAllister, L'88

 Shorten your bucket list by joining us for an extraordinary weekend this June in Washington, D.C.